-- 33. The project has been structured for implementation under three packages: - (i) Procurement Package 1.
+33. The project has been structured for implementation under three packages:

+- (i) Procurement Package 1.
+Raw water transmission pipeline from the intake to WTP.
 2,000-mld intake, 2,000-mld pump station, and 500-mld WTP at Gandharbpur (design-build contract) - (ii) Procurement Package 2.
-Raw water and treated water pipelines
+Treated water pipeline from WTP to the injection point near the US embassy. - (iii) Package 3: Distribution reinforcements of the existing network